fathimakm/learn_sop_cors_csrf_with_me/README.md

   - CORS is not a protection against cross-origin attacks such as __cross-site request forgery (CSRF)__.

+  - __Access-Control-Allow-Credentials: true__ ,__ it allows request to contain cookies

   ### Testing for CORS Misconfiguration
   1. Change the origin header to an arbitrary value if `we add origin:https://example.com` we get `Access-Control-Allow-Origin:https://example.com as a response`

-  2. change the origin header to a null value (use iframe) `origin : null` we get `Access-Control-Allow-Origin:null`
+  2. change the origin header to a null value (use iframe) it means that the server is allowing requests from a specific situation where the origin cannot be determined or is considered untrusted.
+    `origin : null` we get `Access-Control-Allow-Origin:null`

-  3. changet he origin header to one that begins with the origin of the site if `url: https://portswigger.com`
+  3. changet the origin header to one that begins with the origin of the site if `url: https://portswigger.com`
     `origin: https://portswigger.com.scam.com`
     `Access-Control-Allow-Origin:https://portswigger.com.scam.com` is reflected in response.